emilkarlen/exactly/README.rst

 The ``contents`` instruction tests the contents of a file.
-It can also test a transformed version of a file, by applying a "file transformer".
+It can also test a transformed version of a file, by applying a "lines transformer".

-Such a "file transformer" may be given a name using the ``def`` instruction to make the test easier to read.
+Such a "lines transformer" may be given a name using the ``def`` instruction to make the test easier to read.